 There are two possible routes from Delhi to Chandratal by road.
-One goes from Delhi to Manali and other goes from Delhi to Shimla to Kinnaur to Spiti Valley.
-Both the routes have its own advantages and disadvantages.
+One goes from Delhi to Manali, and the other goes from Delhi to Shimla to Kinnaur to Spiti Valley.
+Both routes have their advantages and disadvantages.

 The route from Shimla – Kinnaur – Kaza

 You can travel on this route starting from Delhi to Shimla or Narkanda.
 Then, from Narkanda move to Kalpa and further to Nako and Kaza.
 After exploring Spiti Valley, you can visit Chandratal from Kaza.
 The entire route is as follows:

 Delhi » Shimla » Narkanda » Karcham » Powari » Puh » Nako » Tabo » Kaza » Losar » Kunzum La (4551 Meters) » Chandratal

 I will strongly suggest that for visiting Chandratal Lake, you should travel from Shimla to Kinnaur and then visit Spiti Valley.
 Finally, when exiting Spiti Valley from Manali side, you should visit Chandratal Lake.

 This route from Kinnaur provides a gradual ascend and helps you acclimatize to the high altitude of Chandratal Lake.
 Better acclimatization will help you fight the AMS and better enjoy your trip.
 Acclimatization is the key to success for any high altitude trip, and this one is no different.
 So, please take it seriously.